 The original museum established by the Society was located in the lower level of the Pentwater Community Building.
 In 2011 the First Baptist Church of Pentwater decided to build a new building.
 The Pentwater Historical Society soon began negotiations to buy the Church in order to provide a larger and more comprehensive site for the Society and to upgrade the museum in order to better display the objects in its collection.
 The purchase of the church was a historical moment for the Pentwater community.
 The transformation of the church into a historical museum was a monumental task.
 It not only created a focal point designed to strengthen, preserve, and share the values of our community but also preserved one of the oldest historic buildings in the community.

 Visit us, visit Pentwater; see the interactive displays, research our archives, view displays of a more contemporary nature that reflect history as it is being created today, explore the past present and future with us.
-The Museum will open its doors at the end of May 2014 with a Grand Opening and ribbon cutting ceremony.
+The Museum's Grand Opening was held on May 31, 2014.

 » Learn More